adonisjs/v5-docs/content/api/database/query-builder.md

 */
 ```

-### baseUrl
+#### baseUrl
-All of the URLs generated by the paginator class uses the `/` (root) URL.
-However, you can change this defining a custom base url.
+All of the URLs generated by the paginator class use the `/` (root) URL.
+However, you can change this by defining a custom base URL.

 ```ts
 results.baseUrl('/posts')